Use a federated learning strategy¶

 from flwr.app import ArrayRecord, MetricRecord

-def central_evaluate(server_round: int, arrays: ArrayRecord) -> MetricRecord:
+def global_evaluate(server_round: int, arrays: ArrayRecord) -> MetricRecord:

-"""Evaluate model on the server side."""
+"""Evaluate model on central data."""

 # Load the model and initialize it with the received weights